drahoslove/penego/README.md

         - `[p=N]` where N is non-negative integer indicates transition with given priority N (graeter N means greater priority)
         - `[TIME]` where TIME is some time string (compatible with Duration String format of go's time package) eg. `1s`, `4h15m` or `45ns` indicates transition with constant duration time.
         - `[exp(TIME)]` indicates transition with timed duration given by exponential random function with mean TIME.
+         - `[erlang(k,TIME)]` indicates transition with timed duration given by erlang random function with mean TIME and shape k.
         - `[TIME..TIME]` or `[TIME-TIME]` indicates transition with timed duration given by uniform random function with given range.

 The text beginning with `//` or `--` is ignored by parser until the end of the line (comments).